-As a further check, you can repeat this test applying minus 30 A. The nominal voltage and current values will be minus 90 mV and -30 A.
+The voltage on the plot should be between 88 and 92 mV.
+The current should be between 29 and 31 A. As a further check, you can repeat this test applying -30 A. The nominal voltage and current values will be -90 mV and -30 A.

-Chapter 4: Panel Indicators, Controls, and Connectors
+Chapter 4: Panel Indicators, Controls and Connectors

 Figure 4-1 shows the front panel of the Reference 30k Booster.
-Its indicator lights, controls, fuses, and connectors will be discussed in detail in this Chapter.
+Its indicator lights, controls, fuses, and connectors are discussed in detail in this chapter.